Learning With My Clients

 Who knows what you don't?

-I had a lovely email this week from Martin Beckley.
-Martin is one of my latest clients, a graphic designer of many years, but new to running his own business and feeling lost in how to generate his own clients ...
+I had a lovely email when I first published this blog post from one of my clients, a graphic designer of many years, but new to running his own business and feeling lost in how to generate his own clients ...

 I'm often learning with my clients and enjoy helping to open their eyes further!